Zarco sets new lap record in practice for Austrian MotoGP - RFI

 World Championship leader Fabio Quartararo finished sixth.

-The Frenchman is the lone Yamaha rider this weekend following the suspension of Vinales.
+The Frenchman, 40 points ahead of Zarco in the title race, is the lone Yamaha factory rider this weekend following the suspension of Vinales.

 Yamaha said on Thursday that the Spaniard's actions in last weekend's Styrian GP "could have potentially caused significant damage to the engine of his bike which could have caused serious risks to the rider himself and possibly posed a danger to all other riders in the MotoGP race."